TranPhucVinh/C/Kernel/README.md

 * [GPIO driver (implemented on Raspbian)](https://github.com/TranPhucVinh/Raspberry-Pi-C/tree/main/Kernel/GPIO)
 * [I2C driver: I2C driver for a specific I2C slave on an existed I2C bus (implemented on Raspbian)](https://github.com/TranPhucVinh/Raspberry-Pi-C/tree/main/Kernel#i2c-driver)
+# Linux porting

+Porting Linux for an SoC results in the source code used to build bootloader and the whole OS to run on that SoC.
+This whole source code is called BSP (Board Support Package).
+SoC's customers will use that BSP to develop their own application for the SoC

+For example with a WiFi SoC.
+The WiFi vendor will buy a BSP from that WiFi SoC producer then design hardware for that WiFi SoC.
+This circuit can then boot up with its default feature like UART communication.
+The vendor then might need to develop application like WiFi params configuration via web, setup Firewall, WiFi-TV

+The OS from Linux porting include kernel and root file system.
+So Linux porting is then divided into 3 parts:
+* Porting bootloader
+* Porting kernel
+* Porting rootfs